ausevo/ausevo.github.io/2025_ECR_grants.md

 **Eligibility**

-- For the purpose of this grant, we define Early Career Researcher (ECRs) as someone is currently a PhD student or having completed their PhD within the last 5 years (received their PhD *after* 18 April 2020).
+- For the purpose of this grant, we define Early Career Researcher (ECRs) as someone who is currently a PhD student or have completed their PhD within the last 5 years (received their PhD *after* 18 April 2020).
 The first and second prizes are open to all ECRs.

 - Only current PhD students are eligible to win the PhD only prize.